 What can you manage inside a clientflow platform?

-Each business’s clientflow is specific to the services they offer, but they follow four main stages.
+Each business’s clientflow, and subsequently their clientflow management is specific to the services they offer, but they follow four main stages.
 Though the steps within each stage vary depending on your process, you can use each stage to better structure your business and client experience.

 Selling your services includes evaluating your inquiries and determining how to move forward.
 In order to create a pool of interested clients, you should also consider how your clients research and discover services like yours.
 This includes optimizing your marketing efforts for lead generation and ensuring you have an updated website.